Pavel-Hrdina/Zettlkasten/SLIP-BOX/Motivation.md

 ---

 Motivation is killed by anxiety. **Don't duplicate others**, it won't work you will burn out.
 Motivation does not mean  _'just do it'_.
-Motivation is destroyed by  thought bumping against each other like a [[Drawing 2023-08-25 20.56.05.excalidraw.svg| ball replacing a smaller balls place]] by bouncing into it. **The key to motivation is keeping the thoughts form bumping**.
+Motivation is destroyed by  thought bumping against each other like a [ ball replacing a smaller balls place](../Assets/Excalidraw/Drawing%202023-08-25%2020.56.05.excalidraw.svg) by bouncing into it. **The key to motivation is keeping the thoughts form bumping**.
 But how??
 Remind your self of your goal and keep it in your mind.

-The mind has mechanisms that try to motivate you do something for example [[Procrastination]], but they often don't work.
+The mind has mechanisms that try to motivate you do something for example [Procrastination](Procrastination), but they often don't work.

 > [!quote] Alok Kanojia states:
 > Motivation is the ability to hold a thought in your mind for a long period of time